tom-gilbertsons-lab/bandit-data-modelling/README.md

 CHAINS= 4 nWarmup = 2500 nSamples = 2500
 ```

-*There are occasional divergent transitions in the fits; more commonly in the delta rule models, contact authors for details (addressing these was out of scope in this refit).*\
+*There are occasional divergent transitions in the fits, more commonly in the delta rule models, contact authors for details (addressing these was out of scope in this refit).*\
 `cmdPyStan` fits are written out as `.csv`  into `fits/[group]/[model]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv` so e.g. `AlphaSME_model-20251009150541_4.csv` is the 4th chain of one run in early October 2025.

 `./Fitting/analysis.ipynb` loads fits and converts to [Arviz](https://python.arviz.org/en/stable/) inference data objects for look at posteriors.
 Parameters of interest are written out to MATLAB as `per_subject_draws.mat`.